Tax Information for International Students and Employees

 The U.S. has income tax treaties with many different countries.
 Residents of these countries may be taxed at a reduced rate or be exempt from U.S. income tax withholding on specific kinds of U.S.-source income.
 Treaties vary among countries.
-If the treaty does not cover a particular kind of income, or if there is no treaty between your country and the U.S., you must pay tax on the income in the same way and at the same rates shown in the instructions for Form 1040NR.
-Glacier will tell you if you may claim tax treaty benefits.
+If the treaty does not cover a particular kind of income, or if there is no treaty between your country and the U.S., you must pay tax on the income.
+Glacier will determine if you qualify for tax treaty exemption.

 Social Security and Medicare